opendocsg/opendoc-supreme-court-judgements/2018_SGHC_273/report.md

 I therefore need only to deal with the Expenses as particularised above.

 65     GREIH relied on the doctrine of just allowance which is also referred to as an equitable allowance.
 The doctrine of just allowance gives the court a discretion to grant fiduciaries an allowance for their work and skill in producing the profits.
 The reason why GREIH submitted that the Expenses should be treated as a matter of just allowance is that, under this doctrine, the court has the discretion not to allow the deduction.
-GREIH submitted that the discretion should not be exercised in ERCU’s favour because ERCU was controlled by Andy Ong and Han Boon and therefore “had the exact same ‘guilty’ knowledge” as they had.[\[note: 4\]](#Ftn_4)
+GREIH submitted that the discretion should not be exercised in ERCU’s favour because ERCU was controlled by Andy Ong and Han Boon and therefore “had the exact same ‘guilty’ knowledge” as they had.[^4]

 66     It was not argued before me that the doctrine of just allowance does not apply to knowing recipients and indeed, I see no reason why it should not.
 Knowing recipients are not fiduciaries and should not be treated less favourably than fiduciaries.